 Dairy is in kind of a weird place for many people who are not very familiar with the keto diet.
 In my experience, some think it has to be cut out, and some don’t realize that milk or cheese has carbs at all.

 The truth is that both are somewhat incorrect.
-There are a lot of dairy items that are high in carbs, and a lot that is not.
+There are a lot of dairy items that are high in carbs, and a lot that are not.
 It might surprise you what dairy items are keto friendly.

 Milk is one of the foods to avoid on keto, especially low-fat milk.
 Low-fat milk usually has added sugar to make it taste more natural.
 If you buy pre-shredded or sliced cheese be sure to read the ingredients.
 Often it will contain potato starch to prevent clumping.

 Real butter, cheese, full-fat yogurt, and even heavy cream are all keto-friendly.
 This can surprise people because those aren’t foods you normally eat while dieting.
 As long as you mind your portions there is no reason to avoid these dairy items.
 The caveat to this would be if you have a dairy sensitivity, of course.

 Cured, Glazed, Processed, or Dried Meats

 When making dinner plans with friends who aren’t familiar with the keto diet, bar-b-q is always one of the first recommendations.
 That is because most people don’t consider how much sugar is in sauce and glazes.
 Many glazes use honey or sugar for flavor so skip the ham this Christmas as well, unless you make it keto-friendly.

 You may not realize it but processed and deli meats often have added sugar to make them taste better.
 This includes hot dogs, sausage, and even bacon.
 The same goes for dried meats and jerky.
 If you are buying these make sure and carefully read in the ingredients and nutrition information.